 - Send an updated high school transcript showing grades through at least their junior year of high school.
-Students will also need to provide a full schedule of their senior year’s classes to Devon Jameson.
+Students will also need to provide a full schedule of their senior year’s classes to Devon Hodges.
 Students must be accepted to Georgia Southern as a new freshman before they can register for classes.
 Students will be requested to send a final transcript after high school graduation as well.

 - Abide by all new freshmen policies, including the First Year Live On Requirement.